 Many companies calculate their depreciation expense using an accounting method called accelerated depreciation.
 In this depreciation scenario, an asset, such as a piece of equipment, has its book value reduced on the balance sheet at a faster rate than a traditional straight-line depreciation method.
 Companies use a few different methods for achieving this, such as the Sum of Years' Digits (SYD) method.

 Reasons to Accelerate Depreciation

-Accelerated depreciation methods allow for greater depreciation expense deductions in the earlier years of the equipment or other asset's life.
-Companies typically use this method to minimize their taxable income.
-Accelerated depreciation methods could als be seen as more accurate, as they assume that an asset loses a majority of its value in the first few years of its use.
+Companies typically use accelerated depreciation to minimize their taxable income because it allows for greater depreciation expense deductions in the earlier years of the equipment or asset's life.
+Accelerated depreciation methods could also be seen as more accurate, as they assume that an asset loses a majority of its value in the first few years of its use.

 Calculating Sum of the Years' Digits Depreciation